scylladb/scylla-cloud-getting-started/docs/source/build-with-java.md

 DELETE artist FROM songs WHERE id = d754f8d5-e037-4898-af75-44587b9cc424;
 ```

-If you want to erase a specific column, you also should pass as parameter the `Clustering Key` and be very specific in which register you want to delete something.
+If you want to remove a specific column, you also should pass as parameter the `Clustering Key` and be very specific in which register you want to delete something.
 On the other hand, the "normal delete" just need the `Partition Key` to handle it.
 Just remember: if you use the statement "DELETE FROM table" it will delete ALL the rows that you stored with that ID.

 ```java